San German © Oquendo

 A historic town with a colourful past, San Germán was the second city founded in Puerto Rico by the Spanish.
 Its mountainous location made it an ideal escape for artists, poets and revolutionaries, and present-day San Germán still carries that lively spirit.
-It has a number of pretty buildings dating back to the 16th century, including the Porta Coéli (Gate of Heaven) Church, and the San Germán de Auxerre Church.
-Because of these, San Germán is listed in the National Register of Historic Places.
-There are also a few interesting museums, including the Lola Rodríguez de Tió Museum and the Ramírez de Arrellano y Rossell Museum.
+It has a number of pretty buildings dating back to the 16th century, including the Porta Coéli (Gate of Heaven) Church and the San Germán de Auxerre Church.
+Because of these, the town is listed in the National Register of Historic Places.
+There are also a few interesting museums, including the Lola Rodríguez de Tió Museum and the Ramírez de Arellano y Rosell Museum.
 San Germán also hosts several religious and cultural festivals throughout the year.